-The referral cap applies at Employment Region level.
+The referral cap applies at Employment Region level and is measured on a cumulative basis over the term of the relevant Deed.

 The referral cap will not apply if all Providers in an Employment Region are Own Organisations, Related Entities or Subcontractors of the Workforce Australia Employment Services Provider, Parent Pathways Provider, TtW Provider, or Broome Provider.